Abdallah Gomaa

 Abdallah Gomaa (عبد الله جمعة; born 10 January 1996) is an Egyptian professional footballer who plays as a left-back for Egyptian Premier League club Zamalek and the Egypt national team.

 Club career

 On 11 December 2014, it was announced that Gomaa's contract with Union Berlin had been dissolved.
 Club officials stated that he had shown hints of great potential, however due to language problems working with him had been difficult.

 International career

-Gomaa made his debut for the Egypt national football team on 14 October 2019 in a friendly against Botswana.
+Gomaa made his debut for the Egypt national team on 14 October 2019 in a friendly against Botswana.